-- The thesis seminar includes three introductory lectures that are compulsory and organized twice per academic year: in the beginning of fall term and in the beginning of spring term.
+- The thesis seminar includes three introductory lectures which are organised twice per academic year: in the beginning of fall term and in the beginning of spring term.
 Thesis seminar also includes obligatory presentations and attendances to other students’ presentations.
-See course description ISM-E5001 Master’s Thesis Seminar for more information on the required attendances and the seminar MyCourses pages after you have registered for the course.
+See the ISM-E5001 Master’s Thesis Seminar course description in Sisu and the seminar MyCourses pages for more information after you have registered for the course.

-- You can register for the thesis seminar with course code ISM-E5001 Master’s Thesis Seminar.
+- You can register for the thesis seminar with course code ISM-E5001 Master’s Thesis Seminar in Sisu.
 Registration is open the whole academic year.

 2. Do I have to have a topic ready before enrolling to the seminar?

 - It is an advantage if the student has at least some initial ideas of the topic when registering for the seminar.
 The supervisors help and discuss different topic options.
 The supervisor will accept the final topic.

 3. Can I start the thesis work before the seminar or during the summer?

 - Yes, you can.
 However, you need to speak with one of the supervisors who may not be present the whole summer.